-Buckingham Palace's Summer Opening period commences this weekend (July 27th), making the next couple of months the perfect time to book hotel accommodation in London and pay the royal residence a visit.
+Buckingham Palace’s Summer Opening period commences this weekend (July 27th), making the next couple of months the perfect time to book The Montcalm Hotel in London and pay the royal residence a visit.

 This is especially true as this summer marks the 60th anniversary of one of the 20th century’s biggest royal events – the coronation of Queen Elizabeth II on June 2nd 1953.
 Accordingly, the palace has organised a spectacular new exhibition on Coronation Day that’ll be open to all visitors until September 29th.

 Entitled The Queen’s Coronation 1953, the show brings together a host of resplendent exhibits – among them dresses, uniforms, robes and accessories – all of which took centre stage as Elizabeth II ascended to the throne 60 years ago.

 Visitors will be able to see the exquisite gold stage coach that has conveyed every British sovereign to his or her coronation since George III some 250 years ago.
 When the Queen was crowned, Buckingham Palace officials worked painstakingly to ensure this historic carriage was in tip-top condition – from the gilded wood frame to the velvet and satin-lined interior that held Her Majesty’s Orb and Sceptre.